jlmthompson/consilium/README.md

 # Computational Genomics Virtual Lab

-Prototype of a multi-agent deliberation system for the Victor Chang Computational Genomics Lab, adapted from Zou et al. (2025, *Nature*).
+Prototype of a multi-agent deliberation system for the Victor Chang Computational Genomics Lab.
 A human researcher poses a scientific agenda, and a team of LLM agents with specialist personas debates it across a structured set of rounds.

-This is a **trial prototype**, not production software.
-Runs entirely in the browser; no backend.

 ## Quick start